Traditional KYC Systems

 Warning of suspicious activity

-- KYC on blockchain can be useful for many industries besides banks and other financial institutions.
-Many companies, organizations and government entities have a vital interest in knowing who they are interacting with.
+Applying KYC systems to blockchain.
+KYC on blockchain can be useful in many industries other than banks and other financial institutions.
+Large parts of companies, organizations, and government have interest in knowing who they are interacting with.

 - Identification of loyalty program participants.